POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Experiments

 \subsection{Ablation Study}

-Our ablation study is conducted on the PETA dataset using the close-set evaluation mechanism.
-Table~\ref{tab:abla} shows the image-to-text retrieval performance of different components in our proposed method.
-Table~\ref{tab:loss} shows the image-to-text retrieval performance for different loss functions.
-The one-to-one loss function is performed by defining all attributes of one image to a paragraph description as text input.
-From Table~\ref{tab:abla}, we can see that each component of the proposed method can contribute to the final performance gain.
+Our ablation study is conducted on the PETA dataset using the close-set and open-set evaluation mechanisms.
+Table~\ref{tab:abla} shows the image-to-text retrieval performance of different components in our proposed method, SAT represents a single attribute token.
+MAT represents multiple attribute tokens.
+MAM represents multiple attribute tokens with the masking.
+Table~\ref{tab:loss} shows the image-to-text retrieval performance for different loss functions, OTOC represents one-to-one contrastive loss.
+MTMC represents many-to-many contrastive loss.
+The one-to-one loss function is performed by defining all attributes of one image in a paragraph description as text input.
+From Table~\ref{tab:abla}, we can see that each component of the proposed method can contribute positively to the final performance gain.
 From Table~\ref{tab:loss}, we can see that the many-to-many loss function significantly improves the final performance.